davidxk/Magician/docs/informal/contract/design_vsb_obj_mgr.md

 ##Duty
-> Renders the current frame with visible objects.
+> Holds the list of visible objects and renders the current frame accordingly.

 * caller: MainLoop
 * duties: render frames